 Josh was exposed to the blues at an early age.
 He listened to a variety of artists, such as Muddy Waters, B.B.
 King, Albert King and T-Bone Walker.
 He also started going to concerts, including the Allman Brothers, Rolling Stones and Bruce Springsteen.

 By 12, Josh was playing at established professional blues jams in South Florida, such as Musicians Exchange Café in Fort Lauderdale and Club M in Hollywood, FL.

 Josh toured nationally all of 1999 and in October of that year, he entered the recording studio again with Jim Gaines and produced Woman, his fourth CD.
 This CD was released and well received in the spring of 2000.
 Josh continued to tour the East Coast from New York to Florida through 2001 with his band.
-In June 2002, he married and he and his wife decided to move to Los Angeles.
+In June 2002, he married and he and his wife moved to Los Angeles.
 Josh was ready for something new and wanted to be around a variety of musicians.
-He also began being a sideman.
+He also wanted to begin working as a sideman.

 Within a year of moving to L.A., he was retained by Virgin recording artist Ricky Fante.
 He played nationally and internationally with Ricky for the next two years.